Merion Meeting of the Religious Society of Friends (Quakers)

 There is evidence that this is the most pictured Friends meeting house in the United States, if not the world, probably because of its age, and because it was easily accessible from a growing metropolis once a publishing center.
 Two additional acres were given the Meeting in 1801 and 1804 by John Dickinson, a participant in founding our nation who had family ties to Merion.

-Merion Friends recently received a great honor when the meetinghouse was declared a National Landmark by the Dept. of Interior in Washington, D.C.
+Merion Friends recently received a great honor when the meetinghouse was declared a National Landmark by the Department of the Interior in Washington, DC.
 Weekly meetings for worship, as well as occasional weddings and burials in the adjacent grounds, continue to the present day.

 A Glossary of terms used in the database is available to explain some of the Quaker terminology used in the original records.